Wily Peralta: Milwaukee Brewers

-Minor League Baseball
+Minor leagues

 Peralta was signed by the Brewers as a free agent in 2006.
 He played his first professional season in America for the rookie-level Arizona League Brewers that season.
-After sitting out the 2007 season, he returned in 2008, playing for the rookie-league Helena Brewers and Class A West Virginia Power.
-Peralta played for the Class A Wisconsin Timber Rattlers in 2009.
-He split the 2010 season between the Class A-Advanced Brevard County Manatees and Double-A Huntsville Stars.
-He was added to the Brewers' 40-man roster following the season.
+After sitting out the 2007 season, he returned in 2008, playing for the rookie-level Helena Brewers and Single-A West Virginia Power.
+Peralta played for the Single-A Wisconsin Timber Rattlers in 2009.
+He split the 2010 season between the High-A Brevard County Manatees and Double-A Huntsville Stars.
+He was added to the Brewers' 40-man roster following the season, in order to remain protected from the Rule 5 draft.

 Peralta began the 2011 season with Huntsville.
 He was promoted to the Triple-A Nashville Sounds late in the season.

-Major League Baseball
+Major leagues

 The Brewers promoted Peralta to the MLB roster on April 21, 2012, to replace Kameron Loe.
+He recorded his first MLB start on September 5, against the Miami Marlins.
+In six appearances (five starts) for Milwaukee during his rookie campaign, Peralta logged a 2-1 record and 2.48 ERA with 23 strikeouts over 29 innings of work.

-Peralta started his first MLB game on September 5, 2012, against the Miami Marlins.
-On July 9, 2013, Peralta pitched his first MLB career complete game against the Cincinnati Reds, the first complete game pitched by a Brewers pitcher since April 5, 2011 by Yovani Gallardo.
+On July 9, 2013, Peralta pitched his first MLB career complete game against the Cincinnati Reds, the first complete game pitched by a Brewers pitcher since April 5, 2011, by Yovani Gallardo.
+He made 32 starts for the Brewers on the year, compiling an 11-15 record and 4.37 ERA with 129 strikeouts across 183 1/3 innings pitched.

-In 2013, Peralta opened the season in the Brewers rotation.
-For the season, Peralta went 11–15 with a 4.37 ERA and 2 complete games.
-Peralta had his career season in 2014, winning 17 games and sporting a career low 3.53 ERA in 32 starts.
-The following season was an unhealthy season for Peralta, as he had an extended DL stint, only managing 20 starts.
-In 2016, Peralta battled with inconsistency and injuries for a second straight season, as he finished 7–11 with a 4.86 ERA in 23 starts.
+Peralta enjoyed a career year in 2014, making another 32 starts, in which he posted a 17-11 record and 3.53 ERA with 154 strikeouts across 198 2/3 innings pitched.
+Peralta dealt with an extended disabled list stint in 2015, managing a 5-10 record and 4.72 ERA with 60 strikeouts in 108 2/3 innings across 20 starts.
+In 2016, Peralta battled with inconsistency and injuries for a second straight season, as he finished 7–11 with a 4.86 ERA and 93 strikeouts in 127 2/3 innings pitched over 23 starts.

-After a rough start to the 2017 season, Peralta was shifted to the bullpen.
-He was designated for assignment on July 28.
-For the season, Peralta appeared in 19 games, 8 starts with an ERA of 7.85 for Milwaukee.
+After struggling to begin the 2017 season, Peralta was shifted to the bullpen on June 5, 2017.
+He was designated for assignment by Milwaukee on July 28.
+In 19 appearances (eight starts) for the team, Peralta had struggled to a 5-4 record and 7.85 ERA with 52 strikeouts over 57 1/3 innings of work.
+He cleared waivers and was sent outright to Triple-A Nashville on August 3.
+Peralta elected free agency on October 6.